-Do you want to learn how to turn an ordinary mirror into a fog free mirror?
+In this guide, you’ll learn how to turn an ordinary mirror into a fog free mirror:

-A fog free mirror is created by overcoming either of these properties of glass.
-You can also use this on your home and car windows!
+You can use this on your home and car windows!
 Do you ever get in your car on a cold winter day and suddenly all of your windows start to fog up, blocking your visibility?

 Here are the best techniques for keeping fog off your mirrors and glass: